Excitation Dropout: Encouraging Plasticity in Deep Neural Networks: Experiments

 \subsection{Setup and Results: Resilience to Compression}

 In this section, we simulate `Brain Damage' by dropping out neurons at test time.
-Fig.~\ref{fig:demo} demonstrates a network re-wiring itself in order to capture the evidence of the class \textit{HorseRiding} in a video frame of the UCF101 dataset.
-Given a VGG16 model fine-tuned with Excitation, Curriculum, Standard, and No Dropout at the $fc6$ layer, we show the excitation saliency map obtained at the conv5-1 layer as we drop out a fixed number of the most relevant neurons from the same layer dropout is performed upon during training.
+Fig.~\ref{fig:demo} demonstrates how a network utilizes the learnt alternative paths to capture the evidence of the class \textit{HorseRiding} in a video frame of the UCF101 dataset.
+A VGG16 model is randomly selected from the five trained models used to report results in Table~\ref{table:fine_tuning}, and is fine-tuned once with each of Excitation, Curriculum, Standard, and No Dropout at the $fc6$ layer.
+We show the excitation saliency map obtained at the conv5-1 layer as we drop out a fixed number of the most relevant neurons from the layer in which dropout is applied at training time.
 A neuron is considered to be more relevant if it has a higher $p_{EB}$.
-In the first column of Fig.~\ref{fig:demo}, the original saliency maps for the different models are shown.
+In the first column of frames of Fig.~\ref{fig:demo}, the original saliency maps for the different models are shown.
 As already highlighted in Table~\ref{table:metrics}, the original saliency map obtained from the model trained with Excitation Dropout is more spread as compared to that of the other schemes, which present more pronounced red peaks.
-In the following columns (from 2nd to 6th) of Fig.~\ref{fig:demo}, we present the saliency maps the model is able to restore when the $100, 200, 300, 400, 500$ most relevant neurons are dropped out.
-Despite the increasing number of relevant neurons being dropped out, ED is capable of restoring more of the saliency map contributing to \textit{HorseRiding}.
-This means that the network with ED was trained to find alternative paths which belong to the same \textit{HorseRiding}-relevant cues of the image.
-Despite the fact that we are considering the \textit{worst-case} scenario, where we are switching off the \textit{most} relevant neurons at test time, ED shows most robustness.
+In the remaining columns of Fig.~\ref{fig:demo}, we present the saliency maps the model is able to maintain when the $100, 200, 300, 400, 500$ most relevant neurons are dropped-out.
+Despite the increasing number of relevant neurons being dropped-out, Excitation Dropout is capable of restoring more of the saliency map contributing to \textit{HorseRiding}.
+This means that the network with Excitation Dropout was trained to find alternative paths that belong to the same \textit{HorseRiding}-relevant cues of the image.
+Despite the fact that we are considering the \textit{worst-case} scenario, where we are switching off the \textit{most} relevant neurons at test time, Excitation Dropout shows the most robustness.
+The histograms of the leftmost and rightmost saliency maps show that Excitation Dropout has a wider range of saliency values.